 Wrong.

 On top of that, excessive water consumption isn’t going to do anything to detox you faster from cannabis.
-And if you’re asked to take a urine drug test, there’s a chance your urine will be so diluted that it’s missing expected enzymes and you’ll be told the sample is unacceptable.
+And if you’re asked to take a urine drug test, there’s a chance your urine will be so diluted that it’s missing expected enzymes, and you’ll be told the sample is unacceptable.

 Myth Three: Cranberry Juice Detox

-Drinking cranberry juice has many health benefits.
-It’s a good source of vitamins C and E and can potentially help prevent urinary tract infections.
-Unfortunately, that’s where the benefits of cranberry juice end.
+Common Marijuana Detox Myths - MarijuanaDrinking cranberry juice has many health benefits, but it won’t help you get rid of THC for the same reasons a water detox won’t help you.
+Cranberry juice is a good source of vitamins C and E and can potentially help prevent urinary tract infections.
+Unfortunately, that’s where its benefits end.
 While there’s a lot of advice online about drinking cranberry juice to detox from marijuana quickly, there’s no scientific proof to support this claim.

 Myth Four: Vinegar Detox for Marijuana

-There’s no evidence that apple cider vinegar helps you detox from cannabis, so feel free to skip even trying this method.
+There’s no evidence apple cider vinegar helps you detox from cannabis, so feel free to skip even trying this method.

 Myth Five: Detox Tea for Weed